zstyblik/grafana.org/source/blog/temp/temp.md

   <br>
   <span>
-    Check out the <a href="http://play.grafana.org)">Play Site</a> to try Grafana 3.0 right now.
+    Check out the <a href="http://play.grafana.org" target="_blank">Play Site</a> to try Grafana 3.0 right now.
   </span>
 </div>

 <hr>

 ## Release Highlights
 Make no mistake this is a big release and a significant milestone for the Grafana project.
-The last release Grafana v2.6 was released 3 months ago and in that time we have been very busy (>1300 commits).
-Most of the work that has been done in this release is non visible architectural changes and refactorings
-(more on that later).
+The last release (v2.6) was released over 3 months ago and since then we have been very busy (>1300 commits).
+Most of the work that has been done in this release are non visible architectural changes and refactorings (more on that later).

-Grafana's popularity is continuing to grow exponentially as is the number of feature requests and requests to integrate new data sources and visualizations.
+Grafana's popularity is continuing to grow exponentially as are the number of feature requests and requests for new data sources and visualizations.
 Every software project, especially open source, risks getting bogged down in feature creep.
 It's hard to say no to pull requests and feature requests.
-There is always someone you disappoint by closing a PR or issue.
+There is always someone you disappoint by closing pull a request or issue.
+But it's very important to say no and keep the core of Grafana focused on maintainable.

-One way to solve this problem is better extensibility and plugin support.
+One way to solve this problem is by having good extensibility and plugin support.
 This way users can extend Grafana with custom plugins instead of having all features maintained and included in the core.

 ### Plugins